hilton/hilton.github.com/blog/_posts/2014-09-03-software-development-quotations.md

 on the misconception that programmers are uncommunicative.
 Ironically, these are the three most awkwardly-phrased sentences in an otherwise well-written book about how you can see software development as a co-operative game.

-<blockquote class="big solid-four"><p>‘Life in a big or small company is an information game where you are judged by the amount, accuracy, and timeliness of your information.’</p>
+<blockquote class="big solid-four" style="max-width:39em"><p>‘Life in a big or small company is an information game where you are judged by the amount, accuracy, and timeliness of your information.’</p>
 <p>- Michael Lopp</p></blockquote>

 [Michael Lopp](http://en.wikipedia.org/wiki/Rands) a.k.a.